Samcfuchs/Rocket-League/README.md

 replays with this command:

     ./rrrocket -nm ./replays
-    mv ./replays/*.json data
+    mv **/*.json data

 ## Parse rrrocket files to motion data
-I can do this with ./parser.py to get the data for any single rrrocket output file.
+I can do this with ./replayparser.py to get the data for any single rrrocket output file.
 I'm working on pipelining this to gather multiple replays at once.
+I now have megaparser.py which parses all of the json files in the toplevel of a directory and compiles them into a single output json file.

 ## Understanding motion data